-Android 7.0 Nougat is Google's way of refining what we already have, and adding some essential features to an operating system they were already happy with.
+Android Nougat is Google's way of refining what we already have and adding some essential features to an operating system they were already happy with.

-Since Android 5.0 we've seen how Google was shifting their design language on the phones they sell themselves and the apps and services that come on your phone.
-Android itself has followed this trend, and with Marshmallow we saw a flat but bold design that tied everything together.
+The past two years have shown us how Google was shifting its design language on the phones it sells itself and the apps and services that come on your phone.
+Android itself has followed this trend, and with Marshmallow, we saw a flat but bold design that tied everything together.

 Android Nougat makes updates faster and easier